rspamd/rspamd/README.md

 such as URL black lists.
 Each message is analysed by Rspamd and given a `spam score`.

-According to this spam score and the user's settings Rspamd recommends an action for the MTA to apply to the message- for example to pass, reject or add a header.
+According to this spam score and the user's settings Rspamd recommends an action for the MTA to apply to the message, for example, to pass, reject or add a header.
 Rspamd is designed to process hundreds of messages per second simultaneously and has a number of features available.